 Level 2 - emerging needs

 Unborn babies, children and young people whose needs require some extra co-ordinated support from more than one agency.
 These services should work together to agree what extra help may be needed to support a child or young person at an early stage.
-There is no need for intensive or specialist services.
+There's no need for intensive or specialist services.

 Level 3 - intensive